opentelekomcloud-infra/api-monitoring/README.md

 In addition current state is that building image on the executor hangs (propably TCPForward connection issue) and Ansible does not recognize, when the process is stopped.
 So it is required to abort at this step after around 5 minutes (yes, will be fixed ASAP).
 After that you can manually execute `sudo systemctl start executor-service` on the executor host.
 As already mentioned dashboard is not provisioned currently, so no data will be visible in grafana.

+ - install/deploy_dashboard.yaml - Deploys a default API Monitoring dashboard in Grafana.
+After running this playbook data will be visible in Grafana

 ### Test project creation